 If you're living with and after cancer then continuing to work or returning to work can be an important way of getting back to everyday life.
-But not everyone is able to continue working, and some men decide to work part-time, or take early retirement.
+But not everyone is able to continue working, and some may decide to work part-time or take early retirement.

 You may need to take time off work for treatments.
-This includes time for travelling to hospital and in some cases time to recover.
+This includes time for travelling to hospital and, for some men, time to recover.
 Ask your doctor or nurse for advice on how much time you will need to take off.

 Your rights at work

 If you have prostate cancer then the Equality Act protects your rights in different areas of life, including at work.
-The Equality Act is a law that protects anyone who has, or has had, a disability - cancer is classed as a disability under this law.
+The Equality Act is a law that protects anyone who has, or has had, a disability and cancer is classed as a disability under this law.
 Even if you no longer have cancer, you are still protected against discrimination.

 If you live in Northern Ireland you have protection under the Disability Discrimination Act.

 Under the Equality Act and Disability Discrimination Act your employer has a duty to make 'reasonable adjustments' to where and how you work, to make sure that you get the same chances as the people you work with.

-- allowing you time off to attend medical appointments
+- giving you time off to go to medical appointments

 - allowing extra breaks if you feel tired